SailorGirl1234/CAPSTONE-CarHire/readme.md

 ## **Description**

-**CAPSTONE E-Car Hire** is a single page responsive web app, designed using React/Javascript front end and Django back end.
+**CAPSTONE E-Car Hire**
-It is a car hire booking system, that checks the availability and handles the booking of cars within a fleet, distributed across several locations.
+is a car hire booking system, that checks the availability and handles the booking of cars within a fleet, distributed across several locations.

+It is a single page, responsive web app, designed using React/Javascript alongside AJAX requests sent to the Django back end, so that the page is dynamically updated and only reloads when necessary

+All requests except logout are made using AJAX fetch requests, with POST requests having the csrf token added to the request header to improve cross site request forgery protection.

+The Javascript History Api is used to update the URL and stateObj using pushstate and onpopstate which is configured to reload sections when using the back and forward buttons.

 ### **Technologies used:**